Example: Create a GitHub Issue or Linear Ticket from Email

 Restricting senders

 file an issue in your tracker.
-Attach an SMTP security
+Attach an

-the same as in the Slack example.
+steps are the same as in the

 Next steps